Working together like a perfectly oiled swing set (ahem) – London Play’s staff team is small but versatile.

 About Shalena Haughton-Peters

-Shalena joined the London Play board during the pandemic so we have mostly seen her in two dimensions via Zoom so far!
-She brings a wealth of experience in youth and community work to the table including a decade managing adventure playgrounds.
+Our newest trustee, Shalena joined the London Play board during the pandemic so we initially only saw her in 2D on Zoom calls!
+But she has many many dimensions, bringing a wealth of experience in youth and community work to the table including a decade managing adventure playgrounds.
 She is currently operational director at Youth First in Lewisham responsible for Youth and Play universal face-to-face services.

 - Studying & learning new skills